Meatballs are always a favourite and these spicy pork meatballs are cooked in a chilli tomato sauce.

-Many brands of lasagne pasta require no pre-cooking but I have found they benefit from cooking for a short time anyway.
-A baked lasagne using uncooked pasta isn’t as moist.
+Many brands of lasagna pasta require no pre-cooking but I have found they benefit from cooking for a short time anyway.
+A baked lasagna using uncooked pasta isn’t as moist.

-To layer up the lasagne.
+To layer up the lasagna.
 First, spread a thin layer of the meat sauce in the bottom of the lasagne pan.
-Then layer 3 lasagne sheets, a third of the remaining meat sauce, and a third of the mozzarella cheese on top.
+Then layer 3 lasagna sheets, a third of the remaining meat sauce, and a third of the mozzarella cheese on top.
 Repeat layering the pasta, meat sauce, and cheese twice more.
 Finally sprinkle the Parmesan over the top.